galaxypi/galaxy-design/docs/git-lfs.md

 #### Install Git LFS (global)

-In order to use Git LFS and install it on each of the repositories that you'd like to use Git LFS, you first have to execute a global Homebrew or MacPorts install
+In order to use Git LFS and install it on each of the repositories that you'd like to use Git LFS, you first have to execute a global Homebrew or MacPorts install.

 - Homebrew: `brew install git-lfs`
 - MacPorts: `port install git-lfs`